LonRes/DoughnutCart/README.md

 # <img src="/media/doughnut.svg" width="30" /> Doughnut Cart

-> Create a shopping cart for doughnuts using React, Redux, with associated unit-tests.
+> Create a shopping cart for doughnuts using React, Redux, with associated unit-tests in AVA/Enzyme.

 ## Libraries